X-4bys5/ai-chatbot/README.md

 ## stack
 ```
 - python + flask
-- groq (llama 3.3) or gemini as the model
+- groq or gemini as the model
 - plain html css js for the frontend
 ```
 ## setup